rohinirt/Python_Projects/README.md

-This repository contains Python projects with dataset
+This repository contains Python projects with their README files